ollej/rusty-slider/README.md

 The `S` key saves the current slide as a PNG on disk.

+Use the key `Q` or `Escape` to exit the slideshow.

 Use flag `automatic` to automatically switch slide every N seconds.

+### Run code blocks

+Code blocks marked with `bash` can be executed by pressing the `enter` key.
+The output will be added in a new code block at the bottom of the slide.

+This feature only works when running locally on a machine that can run shell scripts.
+Be careful when using this as there is no checks done on the shell script.

+Only the first bash code block on a slide can be executed.

 ## Theme